 The David Citadel is one of the most luxurious hotels in Jerusalem.
 Located just outside the iconic old city walls, the David Citadel offers one of the most relaxing and reinvigorating wellness vacations in the regions.

 Customized spa and therapy treatments are available.
-Visitors can choose from a varied range which includes Swedish or Bali massages, as well as Chinese acupuncture, facial treatments, and body raps.
+Visitors can choose from a varied range, including Swedish or Bali massages, as well as Chinese acupuncture, facial treatments, and body wraps.

 Ghattas Turkish Bath, Acre

-The northern port city of Akre (Akko), is one of the oldest and most vibrant cities in the country.
+The northern port city of Akre (Akko) is one of the country’s oldest and most vibrant cities.
 The walls of the ancient old city have been preserved for many centuries, and the city attracts thousands of tourists who come to marvel at the town’s classical archaeology.

 The multifaith city is also home to one finest spa retreats in the country – the Ghattas Turkish Baths.
 The luxury Turkish baths are housed in the original Ottoman building which dates back several centuries.
 The structure was masterfully restored and repaired in recent years and now the baths offer a state-of-the-art wellness experience.